The Supreme Court just dealt a big blow to voting rights—and invited a lot more purges

-The Supreme Court dealt a big blow to voting rights on Monday in a decision that is likely to green-light aggressive purging of voter rolls across the country.
+The Supreme Court dealt a big blow to voting rights Monday, in a decision that is likely to green-light aggressive purging of voter rolls across the country.

 The case originated in Ohio, where the Republican secretary of state manages an aggressive program of removing infrequent voters from the rolls.
 The effect of this effort is that thousands of eligible voters are removed from the rolls, and strong evidence suggests that the policy causes minorities in heavily Democratic areas to be purged disproportionately.
-People who are removed are not informed, so they’re often unable to re-register before an election takes place and lose their ability to vote.
+People who are removed are not informed, so they’re often unable to re-register before an election takes place, and lose their ability to vote.

 The case hinged on interpretation of the National Voter Registration Act (NVRA), a 1993 civil rights law intended to increase voter registration and participation.
 But in recent years, some conservative activists began using certain provisions of the law to force states to more aggressively purge their rolls.
 Those provisions govern what’s known as “list maintenance,” and their stated purpose is to remove people who have moved or passed away.
 But election officials instead sometimes use list maintenance to remove eligible voters—particularly poor ones and people of color—because they haven’t voted frequently enough.

 The state of Ohio sends a notice every year to voters who have not cast a ballot in the previous two-year cycle.
 Voters are asked to respond to the notice, update their registration online, or vote sometime in the next four years.
 If they do none of these things, they are removed from the rolls, ostensibly in an effort to prevent voter fraud by removing ineligible names.
 The issue before the court was whether this process violates the NVRA’s prohibition on removing voters because of their failure to cast a ballot.
-The conservative majority, in an opinion by Justice Samuel Alito, found that it did not because it doesn’t rely solely on a person’s failure to vote, and because the provision does allow states to consider people’s voting history in their efforts to locate ineligible voters.
+The conservative majority, in an opinion by Justice Samuel Alito, found it did not, because it doesn’t rely solely on a person’s failure to vote, and because the provision does allow states to consider people’s voting history in their efforts to locate ineligible voters.
 But the majority did not grapple with the effects of the policy.

 The result of the policy is that voting becomes harder for thousands of people, particularly minority and poor citizens.
-Reuters analyzed Ohio’s three largest counties and found that people in Democratic-leaning neighborhoods were removed at twice the rate of people in Republican areas and that “neighborhoods that have a high proportion of poor, African-American residents are hit hardest.”
+Reuters analyzed Ohio’s three largest counties and found that people in Democratic-leaning neighborhoods were removed at twice the rate of people in Republican areas, and that “neighborhoods that have a high proportion of poor, African-American residents are hit hardest.”

 The court’s 5-4 decision is likely to resurrect an era that the NVRA was meant to end.
 The practice of purging voters dates back more than 100 years.
 Just as today, it was justified as a necessary tool to thwart fraud and maintain the integrity of elections.
 But in practice, it was often used to suppress the votes of those who might not support the party in power.
 The result of the aggressive purges was that Americans participated in elections at a far lower rate than citizens of other Western democracies.
 Purges were often more aggressive in Southern states, particularly after the civil rights movement removed other barriers, such as poll taxes, for African Americans to cast ballots.
 The NVRA was meant to solve this problem, and it specifically prohibited states from removing people from the rolls “by reason of the person’s failure to vote.”